NSA 'Traffic Shaping' Can Divert US Internet Traffic For Easier Monitoring

 The new findings follow a 2014 paper by researchers Axel Arnbak and Sharon Goldberg, published on sister-site CBS News, which theorized that the NSA, whose job it is to produce intelligence from overseas targets, was using a "traffic shaping" technique to route US internet data overseas so that it could be incidentally collected under the authority of a largely unknown executive order...
 The research cites several ways the NSA is actively exploiting methods to shape and reroute internet traffic -- many of which are well-known in security and networking circles -- such as hacking into routers or using the simpler, less legally demanding option of forcing major network providers or telecoms firms into cooperating and diverting traffic to a convenient location.

-Traffic Shaping *sigh* (Score:4, Funny)
+Traffic Shaping *sigh* (Score:5, Funny)

 Leave it to the NSA to co-opt a QoS term for what is, in essence, an MitM technique